itsDavidK/notetaker/README.md

 # notetaker
 ## Description

-notetaker is program where the user name write a note and save it.
+notetaker is program where the user may write a note and save it.
 The user can comeback to the site whenever they can, and the note will still be there unless a user deletes the note.
 The site is running on a heroku server.
 ## Table of Contents
 - [Contributions](#contributions)
 - [Website_Screenshot](#Website_Screenshot)